kimnewzealand/Git-Resources/GitCommands.md

 + `git log` view the log of the project's history
 + `git show <hash>` view the details of a specific commit, with the first few characters of the commit's hash
 + `git annotate <filename>` shows who made the last change to each line of a file and when

 Add

 + `git add` adds from your working directory to your staging area
 + `git add <filename>` stages a file
 + `git add -A` stages all new, modified and deleted
++ `git add <foldername>/*` adds folder and contents to your staging area

 Remove

 + `git clean -n` shows a list of files that are in the repository, but whose history Git is not currently tracking.
 + `git clean -f` will then delete those files.

 Undo